AnuragRao1/adaptive_mg/demo.py.rst

 Constructing the Mesh Hierarchy
 ---------------------------
 We first must construct the domain over which we will solve the problem.
-For a more comprehensive demo on how to use Open Cascade Technology (OCC) and Constructive Solid Geometry (CSG), see `here <https://www.firedrakeproject.org/demos/netgen_mesh.py.html>`_ .
+For a more comprehensive demo on how to use Open Cascade Technology (OCC) and Constructive Solid Geometry (CSG), see `Netgen integration in Firedrake <https://www.firedrakeproject.org/demos/netgen_mesh.py.html>`_ .
 We begin with the L-shaped domain, which we build as the union of two rectangles: ::
   rect1 = WorkPlane(Axes((0,0,0), n=Z, h=X)).Rectangle(1,2).Face()
   rect2 = WorkPlane(Axes((0,1,0), n=Z, h=X)).Rectangle(2,1).Face()